WG-EMM-99/01 More Info |

 WG-EMM-99/30 More Info |

-Relationships between the distribution of whales and Antarctic krill Euphausia superba at South Georgia K. Reid, A.S.
-Brierley (United Kingdom) and G.A.
-Nevitt (USA)
+Relationships between the distribution of whales and Antarctic krill Euphausia superba at South Georgia Reid, K., A.S.
+Brierley and G.A.
+Nevitt

 Abstract: